FisheyJay/Chronic-Disability-Scoring-for-Member-Outreach/README.md

 to Oracle with and eliminated that network traffic as well.

 To say that his MS Access process was slow does a disservice to slow running processes eveywhere.
-I mean, this thing was a w f u l.
+I mean, this thing was a--w--f--u--l.

 This process combines age, certain ICD9 Illness codes, and the length of time it has been since the member was last seen by a